-Mesothelioma survivors Ron Green, Tamron Little and Emily Ward will share their cancer journeys with fellow mesothelioma patients and loved ones who can ask the panelists questions in our exclusive open forum webinar.
-These three cancer warriors will share their stories of survival in the face of mesothelioma and shine a light on how they overcame their unique challenges.
-Sign up for the free online Q&A with our survivor panelists.
+In the webinar, mesothelioma survivors Ron Green, Tamron Little and Emily Ward shared their cancer journeys with fellow mesothelioma patients and loved ones.
+They also answered questions in the exclusive open forum webinar.
+These three cancer warriors shared their stories of survival in the face of mesothelioma and shined a light on how they overcame their unique challenges.

 Ron Green, Tamron Little and Emily Ward have walked in your shoes and know what it means to be a cancer survivor.
-They are eager to share their experiences and will take questions from mesothelioma patients and their loved ones.
-Our registered nurse and Patient Advocate Karen Selby will moderate the forum.
-Possible questions include:
+Learn about their experiences in your free recording, and get answers to these questions:

 Ron Green is a pleural mesothelioma survivor.
 He was diagnosed in 2016, and he credits great medical care, his Christian faith and good luck for his survivor.
 He also is an accomplished golfer.
 Although originally from Canada, Ron now lives in sunny Naples, Florida.